craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You may weigh anywhere from 80 to 180 pounds.
 - You may be anywhere from 5 to 7 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
-- You have advantage on saving throws against being charmed, and magic can't put you to sleep.
+- You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
+Your creature type is fey, rather than humanoid.
 - You may, instead of voluntarily sleeping, enter a state of near unconsciousness known as a Trance to gain the same effects as a sleeping human would in 8 hours in 4 hours instead.
 	- While this feature does reduce the amount of time you must spend Unconscious per day, it does not reduce the total amount of time you must spend Resting in a day without incurring Exhaustion.
 - You gain your choice of the following, corresponding with the Ceelie Court from which your ancestral Eladrin forbearers belonged;